localmed/api-mock/README.md

-# Contractor
+# API-Mock

-Contractor is a [node.js](http://nodejs.org/) [npm](https://npmjs.org/) module that generates a mock server (express) from your API specification.
-Document your API in the [API blueprint](http://apiblueprint.org/) format, and contractor mocks your routes and sends the responses defined in the api spec.
+API-Mock is a [node.js](http://nodejs.org/) [npm](https://npmjs.org/) module that generates a mock server (express) from your API specification.
+Document your API in the [API blueprint](http://apiblueprint.org/) format, and API-Mock mocks your routes and sends the responses defined in the api spec.

 # Install

-Contractor requires node.js, and npm.
+API-Mock requires node.js, and npm.

-    npm install -g contractor
+    npm install -g api-mock

 # Usage

+    Usage:
-    contractor <path to blueprint>  [OPTIONS]
+      api-mock <path to blueprint>  [OPTIONS]

     Example:
-      contractor ./apiary.md --port 3000
+      api-mock ./apiary.md --port 3000

     Options:
-      --port, -p  Set which port contractor should listen on.
+      --port, -p  Set which port api-mock should listen on.
                                                                      [default: 3000]
       --help      Show usage information.

       --version   Show version number.